5G and Cloud Native DNS

 In addition, 5G networks favor a more edge oriented network, which is different than what has been delivered previously, with service providers hosting a small number of nameserver clusters in 'national' DCs.

 Finally, DNS is in most cases currently still a 'bare metal' service, often on old legacy hardware.
-New 5G deployments assume a virtualized environment at least, and frequently also NFV, OpenStack or VMWare NSX-T Data Center deployment.
+New 5G deployments assume a virtualized environment to facilitate deploying services at the edge of the network.
+This often includes NFV, OpenStack or VMWare NSX-T Data Center deployment, or nowadays cloud-native deployments on Kubernetes.

 Because of these three elements, the 5G transition is a compelling reason to perform a DNS refresh.